JAdamHub/MLOps-Exam-Submission/README.md

 A project demonstrating a basic MLOps pipeline for predicting short-term cryptocurrency price movements (specifically, whether the next day's closing price will be higher than the current day's) using historical data from the public CoinGecko API.

-**⚠️ Disclaimer:** This is a simplified educational example focusing on the MLOps pipeline structure.
-The prediction model (Logistic Regression with basic features) is not optimized for real-world trading and its performance is low (see `models/training_metrics.json`).
-Advanced MLOps features like robust monitoring, automated retraining, advanced model validation (CV/HPT), and cloud deployment are not fully implemented.

 ## 📁 Project Structure

 ```